Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/GettingStartedASPNETCore/README.md

 <a name="summary" />
 ## Summary ##

-By completing this demo, you have walked through Visual Studio 2015 and ASP.NET 5 MVC 6.
+By completing this demo, you have walked through Visual Studio 2015 and ASP.NET Core.
 You have seen the overall structure of the solution and the use of the **project.json**, **bower.json** and **package.json** files to manage the project dependencies.
-You have also seen how ASP.NET 5 added support for native dependency injection.
+You have also seen how ASP.NET Core added support for native dependency injection.

 ---